 Every picnic must include this recipe for the best potato salad in the world.
 Follow the instructions to the letter, and please, don't substitute ingredients, especially for the dressing; each is an integral part of a wonderful melody.

-These cookies, with the ground oatmeal and white chocolate and tons of chocolate chips, are superb.
+These cookies, with crunchy chocolate candies in a rich brown sugar dough, are fabulous.
 They are also wonderful for making ice cream sandwiches; just sandwich about 1/2 cup of any flavor ice cream between two cookies and press down.
 Freeze until firm, then devour!

 Muffins might seem an odd choice for a picnic, but think about it - they're totally portable, travel beautifully, and everybody loves them.